iiitdwd-exams/certificates/README.md

 # Dependencies
 This project depends on the following Python packages:

-1. Pandas: Data is input from a Microsoft Excel `.xlsx` file, with each row resulting in one certificate.
+1. `pandas`: Data is input from a Microsoft Excel `.xlsx` file, with each row resulting in one certificate.
 Column names represent the names of merge fields in the template file.
-2. openpyxl: It is a dependency of Pandas when you wish to read and write Microsoft Excel files.
+2. `openpyxl`: It is a dependency of Pandas when you wish to read and write Microsoft Excel files.
-3. docx-mailmerge2: It is used to merge data from a Python dictionary to populate the template file and generate one certificate.
+3. `docx-mailmerge2`: It is used to merge data from a Python dictionary to populate the template file and generate one certificate.
-4. pikepdf: It is used to set owner password to PDF files.
+4. `pikepdf`: It is used to set owner password to PDF files.
-5. segno: It is used to generate QR codes in PNG format
+5. `segno`: It is used to generate QR codes in PNG format
-6. PIL: It is used to convert QR code in PNG format to PDF.
+6. `PIL`: It is used to convert QR code in PNG format to PDF.
-7. toml: It is used to maintain a configuration file
+7. `toml`: It is used to maintain a configuration file
-8. click: It is used to define command line options and arguments.
+8. `click`: It is used to define command line options and arguments.

 In addition, this script requires LibreOffice (or OpenOffice) to be installed as it uses the application `soffice` to convert Microsoft Word `.docx` file to PDF file.
 The path to `soffice` is hardcoded in the script and must be changed appropriately.
 The script checks for the existence of `soffice` at the start and aborts if it is not found at the defined path.